 Good Practice: As stated above, a medicolegal death investigation is not merely a matter of autopsy performance (or external examination) and determination of cause and manner of death.
-A proper medicolegal death investigation includes documentation of the scene and circumstances, 275 because the ability of forensic pathologists to interpret autopsy findings depends on the context of the investigation.
-In a police-led system with an internal medicolegal division, the medicolegal officer is likely to have powers to investigate or have access to evidence from the investigation officer.
-Likewise, forensic pathologists working in coroner's and medical examiner's offices need to have access to evidence of the scene and circumstances and should have the ability to request or direct some of the investigations, as needed, in order to get the information they rely on to interpret the cause and manner of death correctly.
-276 For example, the New Zealand Coroners Act requires the Commissioner of Police to "cause to be made all investigations . . . directed by the responsible coroner."
+A proper medicolegal death investigation includes documentation of the scene and circumstances, 325 because the ability of forensic pathologists to interpret autopsy findings depends on the context of the investigation.
+In a law enforcement-led system with an internal medicolegal division, the medicolegal officer is likely to have powers to investigate or have access to evidence from the investigation officer.
+Likewise, forensic pathologists working in coroner's and medical examiner's offices need to have access to evidence of the scene and circumstances and should have the ability to request or direct some of the investigations, as needed, in order to get the information that they rely on to interpret the cause and manner of death correctly.
+326 For example, the New Zealand Coroners Act requires the Commissioner of Police to "cause to be made all investigations . . . directed by the responsible coroner."
+327

 Thus, in a medical examiner or coroner system, it is important that the law mandate cooperation between the police and these entities, as well as provide coroners/medical examiners (and their designees) certain powers to investigate.
 The law should define the roles of law enforcement and the coroner/medical examiner with regard to the death scene.
-Law enforcement should have jurisdiction over the crime scene; while the coroner/medical examiner (or their designee) should have jurisdiction over the body itself.
-In coroner and medical examiner systems, the law should, at a minimum: 1) require the police to give timely notice of a death to the coroner/medical examiner, 278 and 2) make clear that the coroner/medical examiner (or their designee) has the unquestioned authority to enter crime scenes secured by law enforcement for purposes of their death investigation.
-279 The law should also specify that the
+Law enforcement should have jurisdiction over the crime scene;